brown-band/website/pages/scripts/1997-1998/spring/adoch.md

 The Nine of Clubs\
 President of the Celene Dion Fan Club\
 The Anarchists’ Organization\
-The "Looks good on a college application" Club\
+The “Looks good on a college application” Club\
 The National Dishonor Society\
 Captain of the Miniature Golf Team\
 Editor of the Student Propaganda Leaflet\
 Bathroom Wall Poet and Artist\
 and The Young Illuminati.**

-Watch now as the secret rulers of the world, the Brown Band, begin the apocalypse by unleashing evil hordes of snare drummers and playing "Fire."
+Watch now as the secret rulers of the world, the Brown Band, begin the apocalypse by unleashing evil hordes of snare drummers and playing “Fire.”

-:sd[Band plays "Fire."]
+:sd[Band plays “Fire.”]

 We interrupt this satire for a commercial break....